Updated on March 4th, 2026 by Felix Martinez

 Another competitive advantage is Exxon Mobil’s industry-leading balance sheet.
 It has a credit rating of AA-, which helps it keep a low cost of capital.

-Exxon Mobil’s integrated business model allows the company to remain profitable, even during recessions and periods of low commodity prices.
+Exxon Mobil’s integrated business model enables it to remain profitable, even during recessions and periods of low commodity prices.
 The company saw volatility during the Great Recession but still remained profitable:

 Valuation & Expected Returns

 Exxon’s industry is highly cyclical.
 Commodity prices drive results, and hence they are highly volatile.
-We believe that the energy market is corrected from the peak of its cycle and expect oil and gas prices to deflate in the upcoming years, primarily due to the record number of clean energy projects currently under development.
+We believe the energy market has corrected from its cycle peak and expect oil and gas prices to decline in the coming years, primarily due to the record number of clean energy projects currently under development.

-We expect Exxon Mobil to earn about $7.60 per share in 2025 and incur a -2% average annual decline of earnings per share over the next five years.
+We expect Exxon Mobil to earn about $7.00 per share in 2026 and to experience a 3% average annual increase in earnings per share over the next five years.

-The stock is currently trading at a price-to-earnings ratio of 14.6.
-This is slightly higher than our fair value estimate of 13 times earnings.
-A declining earnings multiple could reduce annual returns by 2% over the next five years.
+The stock is currently trading at a price-to-earnings ratio of 21.4x.
+This is higher than our fair value estimate of 13 times earnings.
+A declining earnings multiple could reduce annual returns by 9% over the next five years.

 Final Thoughts

 Exxon Mobil posted record earnings last year thanks to exceptionally favorable global oil and gas conditions.
-Even better, as these conditions are not likely to change significantly soon, the oil major is expected to continue thriving in the upcoming quarters.
+Even better, as these conditions are unlikely to change significantly soon, the oil major is expected to continue thriving in the coming quarters.

 Nevertheless, due to this industry’s high cyclicality and elevated valuation, XOM stock is unattractive from a long-term perspective.